Top diplomat in China's government visits South Korea after four-year gap to mend ties

-SEOUL (Reuters) - The top diplomat in China’s government arrived in Seoul on Wednesday, visiting South Korea for the first time in more than four years as the two countries seek to repair ties that soured over the deployment of U.S. anti-missile systems in South Korea.
+SEOUL (Reuters) - The top diplomat in China’s government arrived in Seoul on Wednesday, visiting South Korea for the first time in more than four years as the countries seek to repair ties that soured over the deployment of U.S. anti-missile systems in South Korea.

-During his two-day stay the State Councilor Wang Yi will meet South Korean Foreign Minister Kang Kyung-wha and President Moon Jae-in, officials in Seoul said.
+During his two-day stay, State Councillor Wang Yi will meet South Korean Foreign Minister Kang Kyung-wha and President Moon Jae-in, officials in Seoul said.

-Yi last visited the South Korean capital for a trilateral meeting, also attended by Japan, in 2015.
+Wang last visited the South Korean capital for a trilateral meeting, also attended by Japan, in 2015.

 A year later a row blew up over the planned siting in South Korea of the U.S. Terminal High Altitude Area Defence (THAAD) system, designed to intercept ballistic missiles.